HG Thor Epoxy Fretless Pricing:

 HOW TO BUY THIS SERVICE:

-There is only one person here doing custom epoxy work- me!
-Due to the overwhelming response for this service, there is about a two year wait.
-Please give me your full contact info and I will happily add you to the list with no commitment on your part.
+There is only one person here doing this custom work- me!
+Due to the overwhelming response for this service, I have been swamped with requests.
+Currently, the next available opening is approximately 12+ years.
+Please give me your full contact info and I will be glad to add you to the list (no commitment on your part).
+Thank you for your patience.
+Please refer to the above pricing schedule for a general estimate.
 Details may be discussed when contacting me to ensure your position on the list.
-Pricings are subject to change.

 HG Thor Guitar Lab of Vestal, NY is a full service authorized service center for many major name brand musical instruments.